 - Booster Sessions for English and Maths.
-Working with national advisors in Maths (Tara Laughran) and Narrative Immersion (Rebecca Bell) - Additional staffing to target pupils - Integration of ICT to promote writing for real (see social media) - IPads - Acquisition of higher level resources which are in line with popular culture i.e. Mathletics - LA consultants, primary and secondary colleagues to moderate higher level judgments. - Targeted communication with parents High expectations transformed into high achievement for all children whatever their starting point.
+Working with national advisors in Maths (Tara Laughran) and Narrative Immersion (Rebecca Bell) - Additional staffing to target pupils

+- Integration of ICT to promote writing for real (see social media) - IPads - Acquisition of higher-level resources which are in line with popular culture i.e. Mathletics - LA consultants, primary and secondary colleagues to moderate higher-level judgments. - Targeted communication with parents' High expectations transformed into high achievement for all children whatever their starting point.

-Number of pupils and pupil premium grant (PPG) received Total number of pupils on roll 416 Total number of pupils eligible for PPG 258 (62%) Total amount of PPG received £279,000 1.
-Planned expenditure Academic year 2019 - 20 (Projected Spend £ 270,000)
+Number of pupils and pupil premium grant (PPG) received Total number of pupils on roll 421 (Reception - Y6) 96 in the Nursery Total number of pupils eligible for PPG 208 (49.8%) Total amount of PPG received £258,515 (-£40,000) on previous years 1.
+Planned expenditure Academic year 2021 - 2022 (Projected Spend £249,125)

-Focus What this does Targeted pupils Cost New or Continued Monitored by Specific intended outcomes Continued for 2018- 2019 Additional Learning Support officer in Reception class Allows for targeted intervention in early reading and speech and language development.
-Reception pupils £8,386 Continued HT/DHT/ NB Pupils will benefit from smaller groups, targeted intervention and high quality interaction.
+Focus What this does Targeted pupils Cost New or Continued Monitored by Specific intended outcomes Continued for 2021- 2022 Additional Learning Support officer in Reception/Y1 class Allows for targeted intervention in early reading and speech and language development.
+(NELI, Mastery of Number and Phonics) Reception/ Y1 Pupils £24,347 Continued HT/DHT/ NB Pupils will benefit from smaller groups, targeted intervention and high quality interaction.
 Yes - Pupils speech and language has been highlighted as an essential part of the curriculum.
-Additional teachers in EYFS, Year 1, Year 3, Year 5 and Year 6 Ensure all three year groups have smaller groups/classes.
-All three teachers provide specific intervention targeting PP pupils at risk of not making at least good progress.
-EYFS, Years 1 and 6 £150,000 Continued HT/DHT/ SLT 80% pupils pass the phonics screening check, 20% increase in the number of PP children meeting the required standard in KS1.
-The % of PP pupils meeting the required standard in R,W and M at the end of KS2 rises from 65% to 73% Emerging needs of the cohort in EYFS and Y1.
+Additional Learning Support officer in KS2 Allows for targeted intervention in phonics, fresh start and targeted maths interventions.
+KS2 pupils £24,347 New HT/DHT Pupils will benefit from smaller groups, targeted intervention and high quality interaction.
+New